 - When you want your Jira updates automated or any server problems solved by Jira’s in-house team.

 - If you want to focus more on processes rather than service administration.

 - If you intend to use Jira for a small or medium-sized business.

-- If you would like to have an access to freemium plan for up to 10 people in your team and maximum 5,000 users in total for paid tires.
+- If you would like to have access to a freemium plan for up to 10 people in your team and a maximum of 5,000 users in total for paid tires.

 Jira pricing – cloud vs on-premises

 The Jira cost level for your business also depends on whether you use a cloud or on-premise software type.
 Here’s the current price breakdown (correct as of June 2020):

 Jira on-premise: offers a 30-day trial and two tiers.
 The Server tier starts from $10 per 10 users, while The Data Center offers a yearly license for $20,400 with 500 users.
 Both solutions offer full environment control and the main difference is that The Data Center tier offers considerable support with disaster recovery features and rolling out on Azure or Amazon web services.